 The proposed pipeline has three things that make it different: it’s double-layered, segmented and has real time wireless monitoring sensors embedded in each section.
 The inner-most pipeline would transmit the fluid, and if a leak were to occur, it would end up in the air gap between the inner and outer layers, where it would immediately be detected from a central monitoring station.
 The spill would be contained to one segmented section.

 As pressure builds, oil will leak into the adjoining segment, tripping the next set of sensors (by filling the space between the two pipes with fluid, interrupting the connection) and giving crew even more time to respond.
 This gives workers multiple layers of fail safes so they have time to react, reduce pressure and fix the problem before a drop ever leaves the pipeline.
+By installing Flow Meters technology in complex piping systems to monitor flow, pressure and other variables, a close eye can be kept on operations to help avoid any incidents.

 Double-layered pipelines are not a new idea.
 Mintchev told HuffPost Canada that double-walled lines were first proposed in the 1980s and are now in the public domain.